brettt89/silverstripe-docker/README.md

 More commonly, you will probably want to run silverstripe-web in conjunction with nginx-proxy so you can run multiple environments.
 This can be achieved by following these steps.

+> NOTE: A clone of jwilder/nginx-proxy is used [https://github.com/brettt89/nginx-proxy](https://github.com/brettt89/nginx-proxy) for additional configuration options

 ### Create a `docker network` for your projects

 ```console